NPS-DEEP/hashdb/README.md

 The toolset provides facilities for creating hash databases of MD5 hashes on files aligned along hash block boundaries as well as querying hash databases, merging hash databases, and performing hash lookups.
-Multiple map types are supported, allowing for specific optimizations.
-Hash databases may be imported and exported in DFXML format.

 The hashdb toolset includes the hashdb tool, hashdb library file libhashdb.a, and header file hashdb.hpp.